Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 Michael Skoien, BioPharmaceutical Strategic Marketing

-Consultant with over 25 years of general management, marketing, sales and clinical
+Consultant with over twenty-five years of general management, marketing, sales, and clinical

 experience in multiple healthcare and pharmaceutical markets, in both large and small

 companies.
-Most recently Michael was a Vice President/General Manager for Shire.
+Most recently he was a Vice President/General Manager for Shire.

-Prior to that he worked for Merck for over 15 years in a variety of leadership
+Prior to Shire, Skoien worked as a healthcare consultant with a range of companies.
+He worked for Merck for over fifteen years in a variety of leadership

-roles in Marketing & Sales.
-Michael was a Clinical Pharmacist in the
+roles in marketing and sales.
+Skoien was a clinical pharmacist in the

-currently resides in North Wales, PA with his wife of 35 years.
+currently resides in North Wales, Pennsylvania, with his wife of thirty-five years.

 developing strategic vision and executing strategic plans across multiple

 disciplines to achieve success.
-He has led cross-functional teams in US, Europe
+Skoien has led cross-functional teams in the United States, Europe,

 all phases of product lifecycles to exceed objectives.
-Michael developed multiple
+He developed multiple

 impacted by it lead better lives.

-coaching and training, online and on the phone, for parents of children with ADHD and
+coaching and training for parents of children with ADHD and

 related conditions.
 A community entrepreneur and advocate committed to reproductive,

-maternal, children’s, nutritional, and neurological health, Elaine served for
+maternal, children’s, nutritional, and neurological health, Taylor-Klaus served for

 State University Activist Women’s Archives.
 With a start at the NYC

-Commission on the Status of Women, Elaine has worked professionally on a national
+Commission on the Status of Women, Taylor-Klaus has worked professionally on a national

 level as an advocate for women’s health care.
 A graduate of Wesleyan

-University in CT and a CORO Fellowship in New York City, Elaine recently served
+University in Connecticut and a CORO Fellowship in New York City, she recently served

 as a national expert for Pfizer’s Making Moments education campaign.
 A